Things to See and Do in Cantabria

 MUPAC

-There's plenty to see so allow 2 or 3 hours for the visit.
+Our advice: There's plenty to see so allow 2 or 3 hours for the visit.
+It's not usually necessary but you can book MUPAC tickets online

 Cabarceno Wildlife Park